egladman/herodotus/README.md

 # helen_keller
-An IRC node bot that logs a channel's entire activity to a single JSON file
+An IRC node bot that logs a channel's activity to a JSON file

 ```bash